Outhouse: Australia

 Norman Park, Queensland, around 1950; like many areas of Brisbane this area was unsewered until the late 1960s, with each house having an outhouse or "dunny" in the back yard.
 The little sheds in each back yard are outhouses.

 "Dunny" or "dunny can" are Australian words for a toilet, particularly an outhouse.
 The combinations "dunny paper" and "dunny brush" are commonly encountered.
 For other uses of the word, see dunny (disambiguation).

 In suburban areas not connected to the sewerage, outhouses were not always built over pits.
-Instead, these areas utilized a pail closet, where waste was collected into large cans positioned under the toilet seat, to be collected by contractors (or night soil collectors) hired by property owners or the local council.
+Instead, these areas used a pail closet, where waste was collected into large cans positioned under the toilet seat, to be collected by contractors (or night soil collectors) hired by property owners or the local council.
 The used cans were replaced with empty, cleaned cans.
 Brisbane relied on "dunny carts" until the 1950s; because the population was so dispersed, it was difficult to install sewerage.
 Tar, creosote, and disinfectant kept the smell down.
 Academic George Seddon claimed that "the typical Australian back yard in the cities and country towns" had, throughout the first half of the twentieth century, "a dunny against the back fence, so that the pan could be collected from the dunny lane through a trap-door".
 The person who appeared weekly to empty the buckets beneath the seats was known as the "dunnyman", see gong farmer.

 The "dunny lanes" provided access to collectors.
 These access lanes can now be worth considerable sums.
 See ransom strip.

 The Great Australian Dunny Race has become an icon during the Weerama Festival at Werribee.